Analysis | The most extreme voting restrictions proposed by the GOP

 4. Eliminating the senior exemption

-According to NCSL, 34 states allowed what is known as “no-excuse” absentee voting as of last year — i.e. allowing anyone who wants to vote absentee to do so.
+According to the NCSL, 34 states allowed what is known as “no-excuse” absentee voting as of last year — i.e. allowing anyone who wants to vote absentee to do so.
 Republican lawmakers in many states are seeking to roll this back.

 But some are going further than others.
 A bill passed in the Georgia state Senate this week, for instance, would prevent 5 million of Georgia’s 7.7 million registered voters who can currently cast absentee ballots from doing so, even by the GOP’s own math.

 Other proposed restrictions go significantly further than do most states.
 A bill in Arizona, for example, would eliminate the exemption for senior citizens — only allowing it for those with disabilities.
-Of the states that required excuses to vote absentee last year, only eight didn’t have an age exemption for older people, according to NCSL.
+Of the states that required excuses to vote absentee last year, only eight didn’t have an age exemption for older people, according to the NCSL.
 This would be particularly significant in Arizona, though, which has one of the highest older populations in the country.

 5. Black churches and Sunday voting

-One of the most controversial proposals to move forward recently is in a bill passed by the Georgia Capitol last week.
+One of the most controversial proposals to move forward recently is in a bill passed at the Georgia Capitol last week.
 Among other new rules on early voting, it would restrict early voting to one Sunday.

 That’s particularly significant given the importance of “Souls to the Polls,” an initiative by Black churches to get voters to cast early ballots on Sundays.
 Other bills have sought to shorten the early-voting window in certain ways, but given the prominence of “Souls to the Polls” in Georgia, it lends credence to the idea that this is about reducing the influence of Black voters rather than combating fraud.